Aiven-Open/klaw-docs/docs/docs/Concepts/metastore.md

-# Metastore holds additional data
+# Metastore data

-Klaw holds additional data about your Apache Kafka® installation, such as the topics requested, and information about the configuration of the environments.
-This is held in the **metastore** - a database of additional information.
+The Klaw metastore holds important audit and governance data related to the management and governance of your Kafka ecosystem.
+This data includes Topic, Schema, ACL and Connector requests and audit trails.

 By default, Klaw will use [H2](https://www.h2database.com/html/main.html) as the metastore; this